Skip to Content

 Visitors can take the 300 steps all the way to the top to make a spiritual pilgrimage at any of the shrines, or simply come up to enjoy the views of the sunset and the city below.
 If you come for sunset, make sure you bring appropriate clothing and mosquito repellent – there are thousands of them!

-Mount Phousi is open for exploration every day from 5.30 am till after sunset.
+Mount Phousi Opening Hours: Every day from 5.30 AM till after sunset.

 6| Reflect at the UXO Luang Prabang Center

-The UXO Luang Prabang Center is open from Monday to Friday between 08 am – 11.30 am and 1 pm – 5 pm.
+UXO Luang Prabang Center Opening Hours: Monday to Friday between 8 AM to 11.30 AM and from 1 PM to 5 PM.

 7| Have Dinner at Khaiphaen Restaurant